FunkinCrew/Funkin/README.md

 Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371 Support the project on the itch.io page: https://ninja-muffin24.itch.io/funkin

+IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMIPLED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL

 ## Credits / shoutouts

 - [ninjamuffin99 (me!)](https://twitter.com/ninja_muffin99) - Programmer